flashiam12/realtime-rag-workshop/README.md

 ```
 <p>Successfull execution of this script will result in creation of an application build in <b>app/</b> directory and <b>.venv</b> directory created with python requirements in the root.

-<p><b>Note:</b> If you are able to reach till this stage, then you are ready to run the kafka client python application, the four apps that we are gonna run are:<br/><br/>1. <b>frontend_app.sh:</b> Responsible for providing CLI for producing question as raw prompt and consuming the response as answers. <br/><br/>2. <b>market_news_scrapper.sh:</b> Responsible for scrapping the market news for the given company and produce to kafka as raw context. <br/><br/>3. <b>news_embedding_client.sh:</b> Responsible for consuming and tokenization of raw context and producing the embedding of the given news article event which is further sinked to the MongoDB Atlas Vector Search Index.<br/><br/>4. <b>prompt_embedding_client.sh:</b> Responsible for consuming and tokenization of raw prompt, performing the vector search in the sinked index and retreiving top matching index ids.
+<p><b>Note:</b> If you are able to reach till this stage, then you are ready to run the kafka client python application, the three apps that we are gonna run are:<br/><br/>1. <b>frontend_app.sh:</b> Responsible for providing CLI for producing question as raw prompts. <br/><br/>2. <b>market_news_scrapper.sh:</b> Responsible for scrapping the market news for the given company and produce to kafka as raw context. <br/><br/>3. <b>prompt_embedding_client.sh:</b> Responsible for consuming and tokenization of raw prompt, performing the vector search in the sinked index and retreiving top matching index ids.
 Furthermore, producing these index ids to kafka for further processing.</p>

 ### **Knowledge Workflow**